 Discontinued Retail Operations.
 We initiated plans during fiscal 2003 to dispose of or close certain of our retail sales centers.
-As of March 31, 2004, we have a total of 18 Company-owned retail outlets, located primarily in Texas and Arizona.
-We disposed of 8 of our Company-owned retail outlets in fiscal 2004 and we expect to dispose of or close more than half of our remaining outlets during the next 12 months.
-Because we believe it is probable that the assets of the retail sales centers to be disposed of will be sold within one year, these assets are classified as held for sale and the operations of these retail sales centers are classified as discontinued operations.
+As of March 31, 2004, we had a total of 18 Company-owned retail outlets, located primarily in Texas and Arizona.
+We disposed of 8 of our Company-owned retail outlets in fiscal 2004 and we expected to dispose of or close more than half of our remaining outlets during fiscal 2005.
+Because we believed it was probable that the assets of the retail sales centers to be disposed of would be sold within one year, these assets were classified as held for sale and the operations of these retail sales centers were classified as discontinued operations.
 The loss from discontinued retail operations for fiscal 2004 primarily represents accrued lease costs related to one of the retail locations we closed during the year.
 There were no operating losses for fiscal 2004 for the stores we have identified for sale or disposal as the costs related to the liquidation of inventory were in line with our expectations of net realizable values.
 In fiscal 2004, the retail sales centers classified as discontinued operations generated sales of \$20.9 million versus \$27.9 million in fiscal 2003.
 The loss from discontinued retail operations for fiscal 2003 includes an impairment charge of \$2,691 to write down property, plant and equipment to its fair value and a charge of \$2,200 to record retail inventories at their market value.
 The operating losses related to these sales centers were \$3,060 for fiscal 2003.